Student Spotlight: Philip Rau

 What he discovered at COD was a program that rivaled, if not surpassed, those at four-year institutions.

-In 2011, Rau earned an Associate in Applied Science degree in Graphic Design and the Graphic Design Level II certificate.
-He has received a presidential scholarship to the Milwaukee Institute of Art and Design, followed by the single presidential scholarship to the Rocky Mountain College of Art and Design, which provides $10,000 per term.
+Rau earned an Associate in Applied Science degree in Graphic Design and the Graphic Design Level II certificate.
+He then has received a presidential scholarship to the Milwaukee Institute of Art and Design, followed by the single presidential scholarship to the Rocky Mountain College of Art and Design, which provides $10,000 per term.